A one-dimensional model for the interaction between cell-to-cell adhesion and chemotactic signalling: Stefan problems

 \be \frac{ds_r}{dt} = -\left(\frac{1}{(s_r-s_l)}\left(D(\rho_2)\rho_x-\chi(\rho_2)\rho_2S_x)(1^-\right)-\frac{1}{(L-s_r)}\left(D(\rho_1)\rho_x-\chi(\rho_1)\rho_1S_x\right)(0^+)\right)/(\rho_2-\rho_1). \ee

-Each of equations (\ref{rho_left})-(\ref{rho_right}) is solved on a uniform grid in essentially the same way as in Section 4, while (\ref{rescRHl})-(\ref{rescRHr}) are solved (explicitly) using one-sided, second-order-accurate finite differences for the gradients.
-Since the three phases are generally of different lengths, this entails that the numerical approximation of $\rho$ lives on a globally non-uniform grid.
-In order that we can nevertheless solve (\ref{S_rep}) using the discrete Laplacian, $\rho$ is interpolated onto a globally uniform grid at each time step.
+Each of equations (\ref{rho_left})-(\ref{rho_right}) is solved on a uniform grid in essentially the same way as in Section 4, while (\ref{rescRHl})-(\ref{rescRHr}) are solved (explicitly) using one-sided, second-order-accurate finite differences for the gradients ({\em e.g.}, $\rho_x(x_i)\approx\frac{1}{2h}(3\rho_i+\rho_{i-2}-4\rho_{i-1}))$.
+Since the three phases are generally of different physical lengths, this entails that the numerical approximation of $\rho$ lives on a globally-non-uniform grid.
+In order that we can nevertheless solve (\ref{S_rep}) conveniently, using the discrete Laplacian, $\rho$ is linearly interpolated onto a globally-uniform grid at each time step.

-To obtain the simulation shown in Figure 8, we used the numerical method of Section 4 to evolve the initial data of Figure 4 (with $n=1200$ spatial points) until the solution hit $\rho=\rho^{\flat}$ at $t_c=0.8325$, and then continued the solution via the Stefan-problem algorithm just described, such that there are 100 spatial points in each of the three phases.
+To obtain the simulation shown in Figure 8, we used the numerical method of Section 4 to evolve the initial data of Figure 4 (with $n=1200$ spatial points) until the solution hit $\rho=\rho^{\flat}$ at $t_c=0.8325$, and then continued the solution {\em via} the Stefan-problem algorithm just described, such that there are 100 spatial points in each of the three phases.

-Note that the solution is nice and smooth away from the moving boundaries, and that that Dirichlet conditions at $s_l$ and $s_r$ hold the solution below $\rho^{\flat}$ for all time in the low-density phases.
+Note that the solution is nice and smooth away from the moving boundaries, and that the Dirichlet conditions at $s_l$ and $s_r$ hold the solution below $\rho^{\flat}$ for all time in the low-density phases.
 Also, since the gradient at $s_l^-$ and $s_r^+$ is large just after $t_c$, the middle phase gains mass very quickly for a short time; subsequent to this, there is a slow approach to the kind of weak steady-state solution of (\ref{rho})-(\ref{S}) seen in Figures 2-4.

 In Figure 9 we overlay the simulations of Figures 4 and 8 in order to compare the Stefan-problem approach with that of direct discretisation.
 We see that, away from the central oscillatory region, there is always good agreement between the solutions, but that towards the middle of the domain there is a significant discrepancy shortly after $t_c$, due to the fact that, with the direct approach, the density has to push a considerable distance into $I_{\alpha}$ before oscillations set in (even when $n=1200$), thus creating a short delay.
 Also, the solution of Figure 4 unfortunately gains a little mass during the course of the simulation.
 Despite this, Figures 2-4 and 8, taken together, do seem to indicate that the Stefan problem is the correct (weak) limit of (\ref{walk}).